plone/training/deployment/playbook-use.rst

     vagrant up                 # bring up the VirtualBox vagrant provision          # provision the VirtualBox
-    vagrant up --no-provision  # bring the box up without provisioning vagrant halt               # stop and save the state of the Virtualbox vagrant destroy            # stop and destroy the box vagrant ssh                # ssh to the guest box
+    vagrant up --no-provision  # bring the box up without provisioning vagrant halt               # stop and save the state of the VirtualBox vagrant destroy            # stop and destroy the box vagrant ssh                # ssh to the guest box